tvhahn/arxiv-code-search/README.md

 arxiv-code-search
 ==============================

-Do papers on arXiv come with the code and data to reproduce the work?
-We're building tools to find out!
+Do authors on arXiv make their code and data available?
+We're using machine learning to find out!

-Our goal is to build a system that can ingest arXiv papers, at scale, and automatically determine if they come with publicly available code or data.
+Our goal is to build a system that can ingest arXiv papers, at scale, and automatically determine if the papers come with publicly available code or data.
 The *planned* design is as follows:

 * Download paper meta-data from the [arXiv dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv) and select papers by categories etc. ✔️ (complete)